 Yes, the Spider is basically an old car that was kept in production for many years with updates over the years.
 Alfa though was always very innovative in their engineering.
-For example, most people believe Honda came out with Variable Valve Timing first.
+For example, most people believe Honda had the first production automobile with Variable Valve Timing.
 Not so.

 Nissan actually had it before Honda but Alfa Romeo had debuted it in the Spider in 1980, way ahead of the Japanese.
 Fuel Injection was a feature of the U.S. market Spider since 1969.
 Disk brakes were fitted from launch, etc.